Tip

 - The SB2040 PRO comes pre-flashed with Katapult firmware for CAN connection at a rate of 1M.

-- The SB2040 PRO Katapult firmware for CAN connection is available in 500K and 1M rates; you can flash it yourself if needed.
+- The SB2040 PRO supports Katapult firmware for CAN connection at rates of 500K and 1M.
+You can flash it yourself if needed.

 - Katapult Firmware Flashing